Where you belong

 Added state-of-the-art practices including self-cleaning anti-microbial covers in high touch areas where possible

 Set up hand-sanitizing stations throughout the venue

 Trained all employees in critical hand washing and cleaning guidelines

 Replaced waste receptacles with open top units so guests can throw out items without touching any surfaces

-We ask that employees and guests stay home if they are sick or exposed to COVID-19.
-Please contact the box office to transfer your tickets to another performance, donate your tickets or request a refund.
+We ask that guests stay home if they are sick or exposed to COVID-19.
+Please contact the box office to transfer your tickets to another performance, donate your tickets, or request a refund.
 There will be no fees or penalties for making changes to your tickets through September.
 You can contact: